 Metro’s customer relations is available at 1-323-Go Metro (1-323-466-3876) or email@example.com.
 Train schedules and other information are also available at www.metro.net.

 Is the Construction Authority a department of Los Angeles County Metro?

 No. The Foothill Gold Line Construction Authority is a separate agency from Los Angeles County Metro.
 The Construction Authority is a single-purpose agency, put in place by the California State Legislature in the late 1990s to plan, design, and construct the Gold Line light rail system from Los Angeles Union Station to Claremont (later extended to Montclair).
-Los Angeles County Metro is the Transportation Authority for the County of Los Angeles and is responsible for operating and maintaining the Gold Line and other rail and bus systems throughout the county.
+Los Angeles County Metro is the Transportation Authority for the County of Los Angeles and is responsible for operating and maintaining the Gold Line/L Line and other rail and bus systems throughout the county.